 There are several ways to improve the fertility of your soil but the most common way is to apply fertilizers, either organic or synthetic (chemical fertilizer).
 There are advantages and disadvantages to using either form, however, in André’s opinion, organics are by far the way to go.

-Organic fertilizers such as the Espoma “Tones” (check out Espoma on the web) release nutrients slowly over time and thus need to be applied less often than chemical fertilizers (usually once in the spring and a light application in the fall).
-Organic fertilizers will rarely burn the roots or foliage of your plants.
+Organic fertilizers such as the Espoma “Tones” release nutrients slowly over time.
+They rely on soil organisms to break the nutrients down into a form that the plants can use.
+Because they are slow release, they are applied less often than chemical fertilizers.
+Organic fertilizers are usually applied once in the spring and again in the fall.
+Organic fertilizers rarely burn the roots or foliage of your plants.

 More significantly, organic fertilizers add all important organic matter to the soil, thus improving soil structure.
 Remember, good soil structure improves drainage in clay soils and increases the water-holding capacity of sandy soils.
-Some organic fertilizers add mycorrhizal fungi as well as nutrients to the soil.
+Some organic fertilizers including the Espoma "Tones" add beneficial microbes and mycorrhizal fungi as well as nutrients to the soil.
 The benefits of mycorrhizal fungi in garden soil are becoming increasingly recognized worldwide.